pgh-noobs/python/syntax.md

 If this was a language that was not case sensitive, then `a` and `A` would both be equal to 2.

 ### Indentation defines code blocks
 Python uses spaces!
-4 space is what python uses to denote a code block.
+4 spaces are what python uses to denote a code block.
-One of the things about Python is it tries to eliminate the unnecessary use characters for defining blocks of code, like `{}` as other languages will use.
+One of the things about Python is it tries to eliminate unnecessary characters for defining blocks of code, like `{}` as other languages will use.
 This is meant to make Python more readable.

 For example.
 In the below code sample the `print` function will only run when the variable `a` is equal to `1`.
+The block of code is the if statement and the indented lines under it.
 To end the code block just start a new line without the 4 spaces of indent.
 ```python
 a = 1
 if a == 1: